A Wombman’s Way Warrior Midwife Training (AWWWMT)

 Philosophy and Purpose

-A Wombman's Way Warrior Midwife Training in partnership with Ancient Art Midwifery is offering a two year educational program that is based in a belief that the study of midwifery is a consciously driven, evidence-based sustainable model.
+A Wombman's Way Warrior Midwife Training is offering a two year educational program that is based in a belief that the study of midwifery is a consciously driven, evidence-based sustainable model.
 Our program prepares students to be culturally competent direct entry midwife providers who are qualified and competent to offer wholesome family centered care who dare to touch who care to listen, who validate and offer community based midwifery.

 Our director, Sakina O'Uhuru, and faculty collaboratively offer over 50 years of training in reproductive, maternal and child health education and experience.
 Our organization and our providers believe in creating trustworthy relationships that lead to healthier lifestyles for both student faculty and for the community of women that will be served.